katesroad/Frontend_Development/typescript/README.md

 # Typescript

-- *.d.ts* to define variables that are avaible across the whole project.
+- **.d.ts** to define variables that are available across the whole project.